 Those who would like to pursue a music appointment should contact U.S. Figure Skating's vice chair of music, Nancy Ginkus-O'Connor, at email@example.com for more information.

 Event referees are in charge of the event on which they serve and act as the event spokesperson.
 They also manage the panel of judges and, depending on the size of the competition, may serve as one of the event's judges as well.
 The event referee is responsible for timing the programs, taking certain deductions (in IJS), deciding on all protests with respect to their event, conducting pre-event meetings (usually held at qualifying competitions), and allowing a skater/team to restart a program that has been stopped in accordance with U.S. Figure Skating rules.

 Chief referees are responsible for setting up the competition schedule, assigning officials, overseeing seeding and draws for events, interpreting rules, deciding on protests and any breaches that occur without protests and determining if the condition of the ice will permit conducting the competition.

 U.S. Figure Skating appoints referees in three different disciplines: (1) singles/pairs, (2) ice dancing and (3) synchronized skating.
 To become a referee, one must first become a judge.
 For more information on becoming a referee, including guidelines for appointment and an application, please go to the Referees page.
 For more information on becoming a judge, see above or go to the Judges page.

 TECHNICAL PANEL OFFICIALS

-Technical panel officials are required for any events using the IJS system.
+Technical panel officials are required for any events using the International Judging System.
 There are four different types of technical panel officials certified by U.S. Figure Skating: (1) technical controller, (2) technical specialist, (3) data operator and (4) video replay operator.
 For more information on the different types of technical panel officials and how to become a technical panel official, please go to the Technical Panel Officials page